DravenTec/Twitch-Stream-Recorder/README.md

 7) After `twitch configure` run `twitch-token` once
 8) Download tsr.py and edit self.root_path = "YOUR_RECORDER_FOLDER": `nano tsr.py`
 9) Run with `python3 tsr.py -u STREAMERNAME`
-	- Example: `python3 tsr.py - u diedoni` By default, recording is done with the best quality
+	- Example: `python3 tsr.py -u diedoni` By default, recording is done with the best quality
 	- Optional: (WIP) [tsrcontrol](https://github.com/DravenTec/tsrcontrol) can also be used for administration.

 To ensure that the Twitch token is always renewed, I use Crontab and have the token updated once a week.